-Consumers are accustomed to technology assisting their everyday lives.
-As many service providers turn to the internet for help in basic business functions like ordering and payment collections, consumers are beginning to expect this technology across all industries.
-Although the technology adaption rate in healthcare is surprisingly low compared to other industries (falling behind retail, hospitality, and banking), those who are ahead of the curve in medical technology adaption reap a variety of benefits.
+Consumers are accustomed to technology assisting their everyday lives, across all industries.
+While many healthcare service providers turn to the internet for help with basic business functions, patients are hoping to gain access to technology functions that help simplify the billing and payment process.
+Although the technology adaption rate in healthcare is surprisingly low compared to other industries (falling behind retail, hospitality, and banking), those who stay ahead of the curve in medical technology adaption reap a variety of benefits.

 One of the most important, yet simple areas healthcare systems can implement updated technology is in their payment collection systems.

 Patients are responsible for increasing amounts of their healthcare services.
 In fact, the amount left for patients to pay after applied insurance has increased 88% from 2012-2017, then an additional 14% from 2017-2018, and isn’t slowing down any time soon.
 With patients owing so much, collecting full payments in a timely manner is becoming simultaneously more important and more difficult.

 One of the easiest ways to combat low collections is to provide patients with the technology they seek to make payments.
 According to the Trends in Healthcare Payments Eighth Annual Report: